doctrine/DoctrineMigrationsBundle/Resources/doc/index.rst

 .. code-block:: bash

-    doctrine:migrations
-      :diff     Generate a migration by comparing your current database to your mapping information.
-      :execute  Execute a single migration version up or down manually.
-      :generate Generate a blank migration class.
-      :migrate  Execute a migration to a specified version or the latest available version.
-      :status   View the status of a set of migrations.
-      :version  Manually add and delete migration versions from the version table.
+    doctrine
+     doctrine:migrations:diff                [diff] Generate a migration by comparing your current database to your mapping information. doctrine:migrations:dump-schema         [dump-schema] Dump the schema for your database to a migration. doctrine:migrations:execute             [execute] Execute a single migration version up or down manually. doctrine:migrations:generate            [generate] Generate a blank migration class. doctrine:migrations:latest              [latest] Outputs the latest version number doctrine:migrations:migrate             [migrate] Execute a migration to a specified version or the latest available version. doctrine:migrations:rollup              [rollup] Rollup migrations by deleting all tracked versions and insert the one version that exists. doctrine:migrations:status              [status] View the status of a set of migrations. doctrine:migrations:up-to-date          [up-to-date] Tells you if your schema is up-to-date. doctrine:migrations:version             [version] Manually add and delete migration versions from the version table.

 Start by getting the status of migrations in your application by running the ``status`` command: